bgoepfert/bgoepfert.github.io/README.md

 # Home
-Personal website and portfolio, my home on the web.
+My home on the web.